Eschatologue/CM_wiki/docs/class/wizard/technomage.md

 ### Level 3: Advanced "Spellbook"

+*The future is now old man.*

 Your spellbook appearance changes into a cutting-edge gadget, replacing traditional pages with a sleek, illuminated interface of shifting glyphs and symbols.
-The future is now old man.

 ### Level 3: Out of Spells, not Shells

-To master technomancy, you learn to balance magic and Cordite—a substance that rejects the Weave yet fuels Albion's firearms.
+*To master technomancy, you learn to balance magic and Cordite—a substance that rejects the Weave yet fuels Albion's firearms.*

 You gain proficiency with Short-Arms.
 When you reach level 10 in this class, you gain proficiency with Long-Arms.